 The coronavirus, also referred to as COVID-19, is a threat to safety, health, and businesses.
 The U.S. construction industry is not immune to the effects and challenges that coronavirus presents.
 OSHA issued guidance for construction employees and employers (source: OSHA’s COVID-19 Control and Prevention/Construction Work).
 This guidance does not take the form of a standard or regulation.
 As a result, it is not legally binding.
 Although this guidance is not legally binding, it is important to consider these OSHA construction safety guidelines for workplace safety, health, and to prevent the spread of COVID-19.
 It is possible to use this guidance document to establish knowledge for an alleged violation.
 It is also possible to use this document as a foundation of a General Duty Clause violation for failing to maintain a safe and healthy workplace.
-Further, the guidelines can help employees understand what to expect in response to potential exposures to COVID-19.
+Further, the construction safety guidelines can help employees understand what to expect in response to potential exposures to COVID-19.

 OSHA Guidelines for Exposure Risk Levels

 According to OSHA, it is the responsibility of all employers to assess hazards, evaluate the risk of COVID-19 exposure, and implement safe workplace practices.
 This OSHA guidance for construction work assigns four different exposure risk levels for conducting hazard assessments: